Open Access and your publishing contract

 "I hereby declare that I do not wish to assign the exclusive copyright to (name of publisher) but reserve the right to publish the article in full on an open access platform".
 Date, signature

-In addition, Science Commons provides the Scholar's Copyright Addendum Engine to automatically generate a contract addendum.
+You may as well check: Science Commons provides the Scholar's Copyright Addendum Engine to automatically generate a contract addendum.

-The SHERPA project provides guidance on the regulations of the individual publishers or journals with the SHERPA/RoMEO list.
-The statements in the list serve as a guide, but are not legally binding.
-The individual contract between the author and publisher is decisive.
+The SHERPA project offers guidance on the policies of individual publishers and journals through the Open Policy Finder.
+But notice:The entries in the list serve as proposals, they are not legally binding.
+The decisive factor is the individual contract between the author and the publisher.

 Open Access